 We transformed Burns Lane into a creative canvas designed for people to stop and interact.

 Live music, art installations and other interactive activities were all on the calendar for the three-month long activation culminating in Council's annual community event Firelight, breathing energy and life into Singleton's CBD.

 Artist Bronte Naylor converted the road surface into an epic mural artwork before we brought in more seating and planter boxes which were used to create zones for people to stop and interact in.

 TRE BELLA LANEWAY

-Singleton artist Sally Hinchcliffe and St Catherine’s Catholic College year 12 graduate Altheya Agena have joined forces to create a 15m mural to activate this important laneway off John Street in Singleton's town centre.
+Singleton artist Sally Hinchcliffe supported by St Catherine’s Catholic College year 12 graduate Altheya Agena created a 15m mural to activate this important laneway off John Street in Singleton's town centre.

 Photos + Video - James Fox Creative